odoo/documentation/content/applications/inventory_and_mrp/inventory/management/shipments_deliveries/receipts_delivery_two_steps.rst

    Activating two-step receipts and deliveries will create new *input* and *output* locations, which by default, are labeled :guilabel:`WH/Input` and :guilabel:`WH/Output`, respectively, on the :guilabel:`Locations` dashboard.
-To rename these locations, go to :menuselection:`Configuration --> Locations`, select the :guilabel:`Location` to change, and then click :guilabel:`Edit`.
-On the location form, update the :guilabel:`Location Name`, make any other changes (if necessary) and :guilabel:`Save` the changes.
+To rename these locations, go to :menuselection:`Configuration --> Locations`, and select the :guilabel:`Location` to change.
+On the location form, update the :guilabel:`Location Name`, and make any other changes (if necessary).

 Process a receipt in two steps (input + stock)
 ==============================================